Portuguese Pilot - Monitoring capabilities for environmental quality and safety levels in ports

 a) IoT sensors for monitoring air and water quality, noise levels, and energy consumption with small data transmission;

-b) RedCap for energy- and data-efficient video surveillance, enabling enriched sensing and monitoring of incidents like illegal entry of vehicles carrying dangerous goods;
+b) B5G/6G-enabled energy and data-efficient video surveillance, supporting enriched sensing and monitoring of incidents such as the illegal entry of vehicles carrying dangerous goods

 c) Knowledge Defined Networking, Green AI, and Orchestration for efficient management of multiple B5G/6G network slices tailored to support a port’s digital twin including real-time infrastructure monitoring and incident analysis.